-grapeseed oil to sauté the eggplant
+- olive oil to sauté the eggplant

 PREPARING THE EGGPLANT:

-Using a serrated knife, cut the eggplant into 1/2 inch discs
+- Using a serrated knife, cut the eggplant into 1/2 inch discs

-Lightly sprinkle them with kosher salt on both sides
+- Lightly sprinkle them with kosher salt on both sides

-Place in a glass container and cover with plastic wrap.
-Refrigerate overnight.
-This allows excess water to be extracted from the eggplant.
-This process also makes the eggplant less able to absorb oil.
+- Refrigerate overnight to allow excess water to be extracted from the eggplant.
+This process makes the eggplant absorb less oil.

-Remove the eggplant slices from the glass container and place onto paper towel sheets to dry off excess liquid.
+- Remove the eggplant slices from the glass container and place onto paper towel sheets to dry off excess liquid.
 Discard the liquid at the bottom of the glass container.

-Add another layer of eggplant slices and coat with oil and spice mix.
+- Add another layer of eggplant slices and coat with oil and spice mix.
 Repeat until all the eggplant slices are used up.

-Cover with plastic wrap and let marinate in the refrigerator for at least an hour or overnight.
+- Cover with plastic wrap and let marinate in the refrigerator for at least an hour or overnight.

 COOKING THE EGGPLANT:

-The cooking time is longer than you think.
+- The cooking time is longer than you think.
 It is 10 minutes per side.
-Once the eggplant is brown on both sides.
-Test it with a fork.
+Once the eggplant is brown on both sides, test it with a fork.
 Once it is fork tender remove it to a glass baking dish.

 When I am cooking a lot of eggplant, I use two pans on the stove.
 This saves time.